mehulagg/gitlab/doc/ci/docker/using_docker_images.md

 When configuring the `image` or `services` entries, you can use a string or a map as
 options:

-- when using a string as an option, it must be the full name of the image to use (including the Registry part if you want to download the image from a Registry other than Docker Hub)
+- When using a string as an option, it must be the full name of the image to use (including the Registry part if you want to download the image from a Registry other than Docker Hub).
-- when using a map as an option, then it must contain at least the `name` option, which is the same name of the image as used for the string setting
+- When using a map as an option, then it must contain at least the `name` option, which is the same name of the image as used for the string setting.

 For example, the following two definitions are equal: